shringivaibhav/Conditional_LSTM_MT_12235235/README.md

 - linear interpolation;
 - local linear regression; and
-- a target-specific Conditional Long Short-Term Memory (LSTM) model.
+- a target-specific long short-term memory (LSTM) model, termed the Conditional LSTM.

 The Conditional LSTM combines multivariate observations from the left and right contexts of a gap with the three operational parameters that remain available inside the gap.
 A separate model is trained for each target parameter.